KyawThiha9494/Team-Lunch-Picker/README.md

    #### For H2 Database (Development):
    By default, the project uses an in-memory H2 database for development.
 No additional configuration is required.

-4. Run the Spring Boot application using your IDE or terminal:
+4. Run the Spring Boot application using IDE or terminal:

-  mvn spring-boot:run

 5. The back-end will be accessible at http://localhost:8080